bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:05:29

-Well, what is U3XO?
+Well, what is Utreexo?
 Do you want to summarize this in...

 Sjors: 00:05:33

-Yeah, U3XO helps with one of the many bottlenecks in Bitcoin.
+Utreexo helps with one of the many bottlenecks in Bitcoin.
 I would say memory usage.
 So basically what happens is...
 One second.
 So basically what happens, is that you have this thing called the UTXO set, which is the list of who owns which coin.
 And you try to keep, your node keeps track of the list who owns which coin.
 And that if, you know, if billions of people own a coin, then that list gets extremely long.
-And so U3XO fixes that by putting the entire ownership list in a Merkle tree and then rather than everybody having the full list when you want to spend a coin you need to prove that that coin exists in the first place.
+And so Utreexo fixes that by putting the entire ownership list in a Merkle tree and then rather than everybody having the full list when you want to spend a coin you need to prove that that coin exists in the first place.
 So I don't have to as a node operator, I don't have to remember who owns which coin.
 If you think you own a coin, you have to prove it to me and send me some data.

 Aaron: 00:06:23

-Yeah.
 So as we mentioned, there are, I mean, there are essentially several bottlenecks when you want to scale Bitcoin up.
 If everyone wants to check every transaction, then one of the things they need to do is keep this UTXO set.
 So they need to keep a record of who owns what essentially.